tomkulich15/FantaPad/README.md

    - Copy the provided `code.py` to the root of the `CIRCUITPY` drive.

-#I will also put images of the 3D print files here
+4.I will also put images of the 3D print files here
 ![3DPartDown](FantaPadDown.png)
 ![3DPartTop](FantaPadTop.png)